anasm3/age-calculator/README.md

 # age-calculator
-A simple Age Calculator by using javascript.
+A simple Age Calculator by using Bootstrap and Javascript.